Edge Developer Platform

 4. Wait for HTTPS certificate configuration:

-4.1 Pages will automatically configure HTTPS certificates for your domain.
+4.1 Pages will automatically configure an HTTPS certificate for your domain name.

-For the detailed domain addition process, refer to the Domain Management Documentation.
+For the detailed domain addition process, see the domain name management document.

-By completing the above steps, you have successfully migrated the Netlify project to EdgeOne Pages.
-The two platforms have similarities in some aspects, but on a strong infrastructure, we have optimized for the features of the Pages product, such as intelligent refresh preheating, to provide an out-of-the-box experience.
-Additionally, Pages has fewer restrictions compared to competitors during the public beta, providing more flexibility for developers.
+By completing the above steps, you have successfully migrated your Netlify project to EdgeOne Pages.
+The two platforms have similarities in some aspects, but on a strong infrastructure, we have optimized Pages product features, such as intelligent refresh preheating, to provide an out-of-the-box experience.
+In addition, Pages has fewer restrictions compared to competitors during the public beta phase, providing more flexibility for developers.
 In terms of customer support, we provide more timely responses, committed to providing developers with a high-quality product experience.

 If you encounter any issues during migration, please refer to the EdgeOne Pages Documentation.